githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/4-how-to-manage-your-project.md

 7. Start typing the name of the project you want to add and then select the project in the list of matches.

 ### Adding a Project to a repository
-You can list relevant projects in a repository.
-You can only list projects that are owned by the same user or organization that owns the repository.
+You can list relevant Projects in a repository so your team can access information they need to stay up-to-date.
+But it is worth noting you can only list Projects that are owned by the same user or organization that owns the repository.
+In order for repository members to see a Project listed in a repository, they must have visibility to the project.
+To change permissions see the above section Who has access and who can manage access to your project?

-In order for repository members to see a project listed in a repository, they must have visibility for the project.
+Here are the steps to add a Project to a repository:

-On GitHub, navigate to the main page of your repository.
+1. On GitHub, navigate to the main page of your repository.
-Click  Projects.
+2. Click  **Projects.**
-Click Add project.
+3. Next, click **Add project.**
-In the search bar that appears, search for projects that are owned by the same user or organization that owns the repository.
+4. In the search bar that appears, search for projects that are owned by the same user or organization that owns the repository.
-Click on a project to list it in your repository.
+5. Then, click on a project to list it in your repository.

 ## Closing and deleting Projects